christiangenco/christiangenco.github.io/projects.md

 ## Experiments

+* [QR reader/writer](https://gen.co/qr/): it's pretty easy to make a malicious QR code reader, so I made my own.
+Works offline, like on an air gapped computer.
+* [Secrets](http://christian.gen.co/secrets/): split up a secret into N pieces so you can recover it with any M of the pieces
 * [Mosaic Web Dev](http://mosaic.apps.gen.co): a platform for hosting lessons that students can go through at their own pace.
 A solution to teaching technical summer camps where half the class got left behind and half the class felt bored (and my voice got tired).
-* [Secrets](http://christian.gen.co/secrets/): split up a secret into N pieces so you can recover it with any M of the pieces
 * [HumanSort](http://gen.co/humansort/): sort a list based on whatever you want by comparing two things at a time
 * [Markdown to MLA](http://markdowntomla.com/) and [Markdown to APA](http://markdowntoapa.com/): generate perfect MLA and APA documents from plain text markdown
 * [Timecard App](https://timecardapp.com): timecard calculator ([a rewrite of my oldest useful program](/timecardapp))